 We celebrate one of The Verve's most-loved tracks from their second studio album, A Northern Soul.

-This year marks 25 years since The Verve's A Northern Soul album was released.
+This week marks 25 years since The Verve's History was released.

 Find out just what inspired The Verve's 1995 single and more.

 It's well known that the first few verses of History are based on the William Blake poem London.

 Blake's poem - which was published in his 1794 Songs of Experience collection - begins: "I wander thro’ each charter’d street/Near where the charter’d Thames does flow/And mark in every face I meet/Marks of weakness, marks of woe".